petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 1. To add the background image, click the *Footer container*.
 On the right, select the *Styles* tab.
 Under Background, click Change Image/Select Image.
 In the Master Page Assets folder, select `footer-background.svg`.

-Now, let's organize the top grid.
+Now you'll organize the top grid.
 First, add the logo to the footer:

 1. In the first grid module, double-click the *Image* fragment (this selects the image-square inside the Image fragment).
 On the right, select the *Image Source* tab.

 1. Under Image, click the + icon, open the *Master Page Assets* folder, and select the `glance-white-logo.svg` image.

-   You can also click the `image-square` component twice to open the modal where you select the image (or click the Image fragment three times).
+   You can also click the `image-square` component twice to select the image (or click the Image fragment three times).

    ![Use the media you imported to complete your footer.](./creating-the-master-page-template/images/04.png)